Will Jordan: As Ed Sullivan

 In 1983, Jordan appeared as Sullivan in the 1960s-TV-style video for "Tell Her About It", the Billy Joel hit single.

 Other work

 Jordan's other impressions included Bing Crosby, Groucho Marx and Jack Benny.
 He imitated Peter Lorre and James Mason as one of the actors in "Psycho Drama" on Rupert Holmes's 1974 debut album Widescreen.

 Jordan performed on the 1970 P.D.Q.
 Bach recording The Stoned Guest in the role of Milton Host, a send-up of Metropolitan Opera radio announcer Milton Cross.

 He also participated in a recording project, called "The Sicknicks", with Sandy Baron.
 The pair produced a comedy single, "The Presidential Press Conference", which was a minor hit in 1961.

 Personal life and death

 Jordan had a son, Lonnie Saunders.

-September 6, 2018, writer Mark Evanier announced Jordan died that morning at his Manhattan home at age 91.
+On September 6, 2018, writer Mark Evanier announced Jordan died that morning at his Manhattan home at age 91.